18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 If you have imbalanced data, consider Stratified k-fold cross-validation where the distribution of classes in each fold is kept.
 Learn more [here](https://machinelearningmastery.com/cross-validation-for-imbalanced-classification/).

 > Cross-validation techniques will increase the computational power needed for your training.

+For more details about data sampling, please refer to the post **Data Engineering - Sampling** in this **The Ultimate Machine Learning System** topic.

 ## Optimize hyperparameters